13-CF/afetch/README.md

 *  Gentoo
 *  Arch
 *  Artix
-*  Fedora
+*  Fedora (slow due to the package manager)
 *  Debian

 **Partial Support**
-*  FreeBSD (Should be fully supported, but there are linking errors
+*  FreeBSD (Should be fully supported, but there are linking errors)

 **Please request your distro if you want it added**